CP

 Leveling.
 Trim shows brush marks worse than walls do, because the surface is small enough for the eye to track from end to end.
 Long-open-time alkyd resins flow under their own weight and self-level after the brush leaves.
 Standard latex doesn’t.
 It sets too fast.
 The leveling difference between Advance and Premium Plus is the difference between “looks sprayed” and “looks brushed”, and on a panelled door at the entry of a house, that’s the visible call.

-Five trim enamels went onto two substrate sets in parallel: primed pine baseboard offcuts and primed MDF door-panel offcuts.
-Two coats each over Insl-X Stix bonding primer, recoated per label, cured at 68°F and 50% relative humidity.
-We split the application between brush (Wooster Silver Tip 2.5” angled sash) and HVLP spray, because most readers brush and a chunk spray.
+Five trim enamels applied to two substrate sets in parallel — primed pine baseboard offcuts and primed MDF door-panel offcuts, two coats each over Insl-X Stix, cured at 68°F and 50% RH, split between brush (Wooster Silver Tip 2.5“) and HVLP spray.
+Plus three trim painters interviewed for the production-line view.
+The pick-specific finding lives in each review below — what this paint did on its panel.

 Read the table by job: the top of the table is the designer-spec answer, the middle is the bonding answer, the bottom is the budget answer.
 Pricing assumes April 2026 retail at each brand’s primary channel; SW frequently runs 30–40% off windows that bring Emerald Urethane to $65–$75 effective.